nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 xroad-proxy-ui-api               RUNNING   pid 476, uptime 0:15:55
 xroad-signer                     RUNNING   pid 472, uptime 0:15:55
 ```
-- Ensure that the security server user interface at https://SECURITYSERVER: &lt;ui port&gt; (**reference data: 1.3**) can be opened in a Web browser.
+- Ensure that the security server user interface at https://SECURITYSERVER: &lt;ui port&gt; (**reference data: 1.3**) can be opened in a web browser.
 To log in, use the account name and password chosen during the installation (**reference data: 1.5; 1.6**).
-While the user interface is still starting up, the Web browser may display a connection refused -error.
+While the user interface is still starting up, the web browser may display a connection refused -error.

-# 4 X-Road Security Server sidecar initial configuration
+# 4 X-Road Security Server Sidecar initial configuration
 During the security server initial configuration, the server’s X-Road membership information and the software token’s PIN are set

 ## 4.1 Prerequisites